 Care Management improves care by helping patients navigate the health care system and manage their health care needs.
-PSW makes available a variety of care management services for its Medicare Advantage members.
+PSW makes available a variety of care management services for Medicare Advantage members.

 Comprehensive Case Management (CCM)

 Patients often benefit by having help accessing health care referrals, health education, advocacy and coaching for chronic health conditions.
 PSW’s trained health care professionals, including nurses and social workers, can provide these services by phone or in person at a provider’s clinic or patient’s home.

 Care management is about helping health care providers and their patients manage medical conditions as effectively as possible.
 PSW offers post-discharge visits support patients who need transitional care after a hospital discharge.
 The goal is to reduce hospital readmission by offering needed care at home, helping the patient recuperate safely in the days and weeks following a hospitalization.
 PSW’s trained staff members evaluate each patient’s circumstances to determine the transition support needed and coordinate efforts with the patient’s primary care provider, if applicable.
 Post-discharge home visits are a covered benefit in most cases.

 Care navigators support providers and patients in understanding health plan coverage and helping to provide the best possible care and service for the patient.
 Care navigators serve as a liaison between the patient and their support network.
 Navigators can facilitate referrals, provide appointment scheduling, identify and connect the patient to needed care resources, and more.